 Why Pasture-Raised?

 Raising poultry on pasture offer meaningful ecological and human health benefits.
-After a few weeks in a brooder as chicks, our chickens actually live their whole lives on pasture — they don’t just “have access to outdoors” like corporate “pastured” birds.
+After a few weeks in a brooder as chicks, when they are old enough, our chickens actually live their whole lives on pasture — they don’t just “have access to outdoors” like the “pasture-raised” label birds on corporate farms.

 A Better Bird